Pets by the numbers

 Pet Ownership Estimates from Underserved Communities

-While the figures referenced previously tend to reflect “mainstream America,” the Pets for Life team of The Humane Society of the United States has spent years working in, and collecting data from, our nation’s most underserved communities which lack affordable, accessible pet care.
+While the figures referenced previously tend to reflect mainstream America, the Pets for Life team of the Humane Society of the United States has spent years working in, and collecting data from, our nation’s most underserved communities which lack access to affordable and available pet resources.
 We have found startling differences in pet ownership.
-People living in these communities love their pets as much as pet owners anywhere else in the nation.
-However, they don’t have access to veterinary care, spay/neuter providers and other services most Americans take for granted, and this difference is reflected in the data:
+People living in underserved communities love their pets as much as pet owners anywhere else in the nation.
+However, there is extreme inequity in access to veterinary care, spay/neuter providers and other services most Americans take for granted, and this difference is reflected in the data:

 - Percentage of pets living in underserved communities who are not spayed or neutered: 88%